Self-Supervised Masked Convolutional Transformer Block for Anomaly Detection: Related Work

-\textbf{Masking for Anomaly Detection.} Some approaches \cite{Haselmann-ICMLA-2018, Fei-TMM-2020, Liu-CVPR-2018, Yu-ACMMM-2020, Georgescu-CVPR-2021} are already using the prediction of masked inputs as a surrogate task for anomaly detection.
-These models form a subcategory of reconstruction-based methods.
+\textbf{Masking for Anomaly Detection.} Some approaches \cite{Haselmann-ICMLA-2018, Fei-TMM-2020, Jiang-TII-2023, Liu-CVPR-2018, Pirnay-ICIAP-2022, Ristea-Arxiv-2023, Yu-ACMMM-2020, Georgescu-CVPR-2021} are already using the prediction of masked inputs as a surrogate task for anomaly detection.
+These models form a distinctive subcategory of reconstruction-based methods.
 Liu \etal~\cite{Liu-CVPR-2018} proposed a GAN for predicting a future frame based on a few past frames, where anomalies are classified according to the prediction error.
 Another GAN-based approach \cite{Sabokrou-ACCV-2018} performs joint detection and localization of anomalies via inpainting.
 The generator of this method learns to inpaint a patch from the input image, while the discriminator learns to identify if the inpainted patch is normal or abnormal.
+Interestingly, the inpainting task has also been studied in conjunction with vision transformers \cite{Pirnay-ICIAP-2022}.

 Generalizing over the method of Liu \etal~\cite{Liu-CVPR-2018}, Yu \etal~\cite{Yu-ACMMM-2020} employed the Cloze task \cite{Luo-Arxiv-2020}, which is about learning to complete the video when certain frames are removed.
 Georgescu \etal~\cite{Georgescu-CVPR-2021} proposed the masking of the middle box of each temporal cube centered on an object.
 Anomalies are detected based on the assumption that motion reconstruction for an abnormal object is more difficult than for the normal ones.
 Fei \etal~\cite{Fei-TMM-2020} proposed the Attribute Restoration Network (ARNet), where attributes such as color and orientation of the input are removed, and the network learns to restore those attributes.
 The idea is based on the assumption that the anomalous data can be distinguished based on the restoration error.
 Haselmann \etal~\cite{Haselmann-ICMLA-2018} introduced an approach for surface anomaly detection by erasing a rectangular box from the center of the image and using the interpolation error for the classification of samples into normal or abnormal.
+Inspired by the success of masked auto-encoders \cite{He-CVPR-2022}, Jiang \etal~\cite{Jiang-TII-2023} proposed a masked Swin Transformer \cite{Liu-ICCV-2021b} that is trained to inpaint masked regions.
+To cope with the lack of abnormal samples during training, the authors used simulated anomalies.
+Ristea \etal~\cite{Ristea-Arxiv-2023} employed self-distilled masked auto-encoders to reach an unprecedented level of time efficiency.